scientific-python/cookie/docs/pages/guides/docs.md

 We are including both possible file extensions.
 We are also avoiding some common file patterns, just in case.

 For theme, you have several good options.
-The clean, light-weight `furo` theme is shown above; a related theme from the same author is being used for the CPython documentation in CPython 3.13.
+The clean, light-weight Furo theme is shown above.
 Many scientific packages choose the `sphinx-py-data` theme, which is also a good choice (no dark mode, though).

 We are enabling a useful MyST extension: `colon_fence` allows you to use three